 - The remainder (roughly 30%) are sectarian manuscripts of previously unknown documents that shed light on the rules and beliefs of a particular group (sect) or groups within greater Judaism; like the Community Rule; the War Scroll; the Pesher on Habakkuk; and The Rule of the Blessing.

-The Dead Sea Scroll Initial Discovery
+The Dead Sea Scrolls Initial Discovery

 So the initial discovery of the Dead Sea Scrolls was by Bedouin shepherds.
 It took place between 1946 and 1947.
 The shepherds discovered seven scrolls housed in jars in a cave near what is now known as the Qumran site.
-The story goes that one of them noticed the caves; while another was the first to actually fall into one (the cave now called Cave 1).
+One of them noticed the caves; while another was the first to actually fall into one (the cave now called Cave 1).
 Moreover, he retrieved a handful of scrolls like the Isaiah Scroll; Habakkuk Commentary, and the Community Rule.
 Then he took them back to the camp to show to his family.
 None of the scrolls were destroyed in this process.

 The Bedouin kept the scrolls hanging on a tent pole while they figured out what to do with them; periodically taking them out to show to their people.
 At some point during this time; the Community Rule was split in two.
 Eventually, the Bedouin first took the scrolls to a nearby market at Bethlehem; where a Syrian Christian offered to buy them. they took the scrolls to Khalil Eskander Shahin (Nicknamed “Kando”).
 Which were a cobbler and part-time antique dealer that bought four Dead Scrools out of the seven they had for the worth of today’s 29USD.
 The rest were acquired by an Israeli Archegoligst Y.L Sukenik on behalf of the State of Israel.